 An IUD can be up to 99% effective when inserted within 5 to 7 days after unprotected intercourse.

 Where Can I Get Emergency Contraception?

 Emergency contraceptive pills (ECPs) are available at Planned Parenthood; college, public, and women's health centers; private doctors; and some hospital emergency rooms.

 Some doctors will prescribe ECPs over the phone and call the prescription in to a pharmacy.
-Plan B One-Step is available without a prescription to women 17 and older.
+As mentioned above, Plan B One-Step is available at pharmacies without a prescription.